 Break out the bathing suits and the sun screen!

 Our Handbook on How to Plan Shore Excursions would not be complete without featuring some of the more relaxing shore excursions.
-For many travelers, a day at the beach, or perhaps a cozy afternoon exploring a plantation with some tea, is the perfect way to unwind.
+For many travelers, a day at the beach is the perfect way to unwind.
 We can’t blame you!

 We almost always try to set aside one day for something a bit more low key, even if it is not officially a beach break.
 Depending on the port of call, you might be able to find a free or low cost beach or a day pass to a resort that can save you money.